LSI

 This rule outlines clear responsibilities for each team involved in incident management, ensuring effective and coordinated responses.
 By defining roles, communication channels, and protocols, the School aims to minimise disruption, maintain continuity in learning, and ensure comprehensive support for students during IT incidents.

 The Director of Technology is required to meet with the Heads of IT, Marketing, Wellbeing, and the Director of Education (DoE) at least twice each academic year to review and update the Response Plan.
-During these meetings, specific actions needed to keep the plan current will be assigned, and progress must be reported to the CTO.
+During these meetings, specific actions needed to keep the plan current will be assigned, and progress must be reported to the Director of Technology.
 Regular testing of the plan will also be conducted.
-The Director of Technology holds ultimate responsibility for the plan's effectiveness and must report its status to the Executive Committee and the Quality, Compliance, and Audit Committee.
+The Director of Technology is operationally responsible for maintaining and testing the Response Plan.
+Ultimate accountability for the effectiveness of incident response arrangements rests with the Board of Governors, with institutional assurance provided by the President and oversight through the Executive Committee and the Quality, Compliance and Audit Committee.
 It is also the responsibility of all committee members to ensure their teams are trained on the plan.

 This approach ensures that the Response Plan remains up-to-date and effective through regular reviews, assigned actions, and testing.
 Regular reporting to senior committees guarantees oversight and accountability, while team training prepares staff to effectively execute the plan when needed.